 3. Rest Those Feet.

 If your chair doesn’t allow you to rest your feet on the floor, get a new chair.
 If you can’t get a new chair, or maybe your desk is too high and requires that you keep your chair at an unnatural height, get yourself a footrest.
-If no footrest is immediately available, find a footrest equivalent, even if it’s just a couple of old encyclopaedias.
+If no footrest is immediately available, find a footrest equivalent, even if it’s just a couple of old encyclopedias.
 Basically, when your feet are flat, your whole body is more stabilised.

 4. Get Yourself a Headset.